Skip to main content

 Figure 11.68b shows a common zone in hexagonal minerals: 6 (blue) faces (three not seen) are parallel to the c-axis.
 The zone axis is [001].
 And in Figure 11.68c, the zone (purple faces) comprises three forms and the zone axis is [010].
 In all three drawings, additional zones are present besides those just mentioned.
 In these three examples, the zones axes have simple indices because they are parallel to crystal axes.
 Zones need not be parallel to axes, and consequently the indices may contain values other than 0 and 1.

-This page titled 11.12.1: Zones and Zone Axes is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 11.12.1: Zones and Zone Axes is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.